 Sunshine Radio was established by Robbie Robinson and Chris Cary, two major names from the UK pirate scene.
-The two spotted the potential to set up a major independent station in Dublin following a tv documentary on the blossoming local pirate scene.

 After some early teething problems, which included the mast sabotage, Cary pulled out (and later formed major rival Radio Nova) leaving Robinson to go it alone.